LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 _(Type: combined)_
 _(Select all response items that correspond to practices in your organization.
 Caution, some combinations would not be consistent)_

-- [ ] 4.2.a are not documented | _(When this answer is selected, the others cannot be selected)_
+- [ ] 4.2.a Are not documented | _(When this answer is selected, the others cannot be selected)_
-- [ ] 4.2.b are explained and documented
+- [ ] 4.2.b Are explained and documented
-- [ ] 4.2.c are versioned
+- [ ] 4.2.c Are versioned
-- [ ] 4.2.d documents presenting these "conditions and limits of validity" shall systematically accompany models throughout their life cycle.
+- [ ] 4.2.d Documents presenting these "conditions and limits of validity" shall systematically accompany models throughout their life cycle.

 <details>
 <summary>Expl4.2:</summary>